-This AD was prompted by the discovery of a quality escape at a manufacturing facility performing unapproved welds on HPT cases.
-We are issuing this AD to prevent failure of the HPT case.
-The unsafe condition, if not addressed, could result in engine fire and damage to the airplane.
+This AD was prompted by the discovery of a quality escape at a manufacturing facility involving unapproved welds on HPT cases.
+We are issuing this AD to address failure of the HPT case, which could result in engine fire and damage to the airplane.